-- Work with businesses, industry, public institutions, citizens, workers, social partners and other organizations to establish a joint roadmap adhering to circular economy principles within two years of endorsing this declaration and incorporate it into our Climate Action Plan.
-The roadmap will provide an implementation pathway to the Clean Construction Declaration commitments and to reaching its targets inclusively and equitably.
+- Work with businesses, industry, public institutions, citizens, workers, social partners and other organizations to establish a joint roadmap adhering to circular economy principles within two years of endorsing this accelerator and incorporate it into our Climate Action Plan.
+The roadmap will provide an implementation pathway to the Clean Construction Accelerator commitments and to reaching its targets inclusively and equitably.

 - Approve at least one net zero emission (operational and embodied) flagship project by 2025.

 - Assess the impact our choice of materials and construction design will have on our cities’ overall resilience to climate impacts (i.e., increasing urban heat island, impermeable surface increasing the risk of flooding, etc.)

 - Work with and advocate for regional, national and supranational government to take action on sources outside the boundaries of our control.

 - Publicly report every year on the progress our cities are making towards these goals.